Shing-Tung Yau: Biography

-During the Communist takeover of mainland China, when he was only a few months old, his family moved to Hong Kong where he was forced to learn to speak the Cantonese language as well as speak Chinese Hakka.
-He was not able to revisit until 1979, at the invitation of Hua Luogeng, when mainland China entered the reform and opening era..
+During the Communist takeover of mainland China when he was only a few months old, his family moved to British Hong Kong where his schooling was (except for English classes) entirely in the Cantonese language instead of his parents' native Hakka Chinese language.
+He was not able to revisit until 1979, at the invitation of Hua Luogeng, when mainland China entered the reform and opening era.
+They lived in Yuen Long at first, and then moved to Shatin in 1954.
 They had financial troubles from having lost all of their possessions, and his father and second-oldest sister died when he was thirteen.
 Yau began to read and appreciate his father's books, and became more devoted to schoolwork.
 After graduating from Pui Ching Middle School, he studied mathematics at the Chinese University of Hong Kong from 1966 to 1969, without receiving a degree due to graduating early.
 He left his textbooks with his younger brother, Stephen Shing-Toung Yau, who then decided to major in mathematics as well.

 Yau left for the Ph.D. program in mathematics at University of California, Berkeley in the fall of 1969.
 Over the winter break, he read the first issues of the Journal of Differential Geometry, and was deeply inspired by John Milnor's papers on geometric group theory.
-Subsequently he formulated a generalization of Preissman's theorem, and developed his ideas further with Blaine Lawson over the next semester.
+Subsequently, he formulated a generalization of Preissman's theorem, and developed his ideas further with Blaine Lawson over the next semester.
 Using this work, he received his Ph.D. the following year, in 1971, under the supervision of Shiing-Shen Chern.